farukB24/Non3GPP-Handover-Emulator/README.md

 The repository is shared to provide code transparency and reproducibility, not as a commercial or production-ready solution.

-# Author

-Developed by Faruk Baldiz
-For academic and research purposes.
+Developed for academic and research purposes.